CaesarSilvae/pontryagin-calc/README.md

   CS_5 = \dfrac{3}{5}\omega^5 + \dfrac{3}{2}(\text{d}\omega)\omega^3 + (\text{d}\omega)^2\omega,
 ```

 where the wedge products are suppressed.
+Another excel file containing the coefficients of the even terms coming from the expansion of the Pontryagin density is created.

 Additionally, in the matrices folder a subfolder for each dimension from "dimMin" up to "dimMax" are created.
 In each such subfolder separate subsubfolders are generated for each permutation class (classes of different number of $\text{d}\omega$ pieces) with the name format
 ```math